nutrition

 What is a 1200 calorie diet?

-If you have tried to lose weight, or are currently looking for a weight loss solution, the chances are you have tried to reduce your calorie intake or have come across a 1200 calorie diet plan when doing your research.
+If you have tried to lose weight, or are currently looking for a healthy weight loss solution, the chances are you have tried to reduce your calorie intake or have come across a 1200 calorie diet plan when doing your research.

 My Muscle Chef breakfast range